A non-semisimple non-invertible symmetry: Abstract

 \section{Abstract}

-We investigate the action of a non-semisimple, non-invertible symmetry on spin chains, whose topological defects encode the category of modules over the Taft algebra of dimension 4.
+We investigate the action of a non-invertible symmetry on spins chains whose topological lines are labelled by representations of the four-dimensional Taft algebra.
+The main peculiarity of this symmetry is the existence of junctions between distinct indecomposable lines.
 Sacrificing Hermiticity, we construct several symmetric, frustration-free, gapped Hamiltonians with real spectra and analyse their ground state subspaces.
 Our study reveals two intriguing phenomena.
-First, we identify an $\mathbb{S}^1$-parametrised family of symmetric states, all of which belong to the same gapped phase with respect to the invertible subsymmetry, yet transform inequivalently under the non-semisimple symmetry.
-Second, we find a model where a product state and the so-called W state spontaneously break the symmetry.
-We further relate the indistinguishability of these two states in the infinite-volume limit to the notion that they are associated with a simple object and its projective cover, respectively, in a non-semisimple module category.
+First, we identify a smooth path of gapped symmetric Hamiltonians whose ground states transform inequivalently under the symmetry.
+Second, we find a model where a product state and the so-called W state spontaneously break the symmetry, and propose an explanation for the indistinguishability of these two states in the infinite-volume limit in terms of the symmetry category.